Use this page to learn about the through-traffic restriction trial on Sydney Road at its junction with New Sydney Place.

 Please look at the annotated maps on this web page and expand the corresponding sections below for more detailed information using the numerical key.

-- Six bollards lie across the road at the junction of Sydney Road with New Sydney Place.
+- Eight bollards lie across the road at the junction of Sydney Road with New Sydney Place.

 - Vehicle access is retained for all homes and businesses on Sydney Road via the junction with Warminster Road (A36), with enough space for vehicles to turn and no loss of parking in front of the bollards.